AndreaCensi/calibration/ReadMe.txt

     velocities and scan matching result for the interval.

     For each configuration X:
-        "X.tuple"        are the original tuples
+        "X.tuple"        are the complete tuples
-        "X_i.tuple"      are the tuples at the i-th iteration "X_results.json" are the calibration results in JSON "X_results.m"    ... and in Matlab format
+        "X_i.tuple"      are the tuples for the i-th subset "X_results.json" are the calibration results in JSON "X_results.m"    ... and in Matlab format